Self-Organisation in Agile Teams — How and When Does Is It Effective

-Enabling constraints can take many forms, such as protocols, guidelines, rules, or best practices.
+Enabling constraints can take many forms, including protocols, guidelines, rules, or best practices.
 They can be internal to the system or team, such as team processes and procedures, or external, such as industry standards or regulations.

-Enabling constraints serve several critical functions in Complex Adaptive Systems and teams:
+Enabling constraints serves several critical functions in Complex Adaptive Systems and teams:

 - Clarifying goals and objectives — Enabling constraints can provide clarity and direction to the system or team, helping ensure everyone is working towards the same goals and objectives.

 - Improving communication — Enabling constraints can improve communication and collaboration within the system or team by establishing clear lines of communication, facilitating information flow, and providing guidelines for interaction.